CouchPotatoB4/CouchPotato-Documentation/SoftwareRequirementsSpecification.md

 ### 2.1 Vision

+We want to build a application that connects a group of friends and especially their movie preferences.
+A final Web-Application will provide many different movies, divided by selected genres.
+Every member of the party will individually vote the suggested movies as good or as bad.
+At the end, when the group meets up, CouchPotato will suggest a matching movie according to the individual votes of every member.

-The application is is meant to help a group of people choose movies or series to watch together from an Streaming service
+The idea is to create an application, which helps a group of people to select an movie to watch, for example at a movie night, in advance.

 ### 2.2 Use Case Diagram
 ![OUCD](./UseCaseDiagram.jpg)

 ### 2.3 Technology Stack
 - C# for the Backend
-- Javascript for the frontend
+- HTML, CSS & JavaScript for the frontend

 ## 3. Specific Requirements